Selected Work in Progress

 Finalist INFORMS Decision Analysis Practice Award

-Featured in Amazon Science
+Media: Amazon Science

 Competition and Gender in the Lab vs Field: Experiments from off-grid Renewable Energy Entrepreneurs in Rural Rwanda (2021).
 Journal of Behavioral and Experimental Economics.
 Volume 91, April 2021.
-With R Klege, M Visser, M Barron.
+(With R Klege, M Visser, M Barron).

 Practitioner Publications